About 100 civilians escape Mariupol steel plant as Pelosi visits Zelenskyy in Kyiv

 Biden's request is designed to fund Ukraine's war effort through the end of the fiscal year in September.

-Rep. Jason Crow, D-Wash., a veteran of the wars in Iraq and Afghanistan, said he had come to Ukraine with three areas of focus: "weapons, weapons and weapons."
+Rep. Jason Crow, D-Colo., a veteran of the wars in Iraq and Afghanistan, said he had come to Ukraine with three areas of focus: "weapons, weapons and weapons."

 "We have to make sure the Ukrainians have what they need to win," he said.
 "What we have seen in the last two months is their ferocity, their intense pride, their ability to fight and their ability to win – if they have the support to do so."